 Prior to joining McAfee & Taft, Patrick started his legal career as a law clerk to the Honorable Joe Heaton, district judge in the U.S. District Court for the Western District of Oklahoma.

-Patrick’s achievements have earned him inclusion in Chambers USA Guide to America’s Leading Lawyers for Business, The Best Lawyers in America: Ones to Watch (commercial litigation; energy law; environmental litigation; oil and gas law) and Oklahoma Super Lawyers’ list of “Oklahoma Rising Stars,” which recognizes the state’s top up-and-coming attorneys.
+Patrick’s achievements have earned him inclusion in Chambers USA Guide to America’s Leading Lawyers for Business, The Best Lawyers in America (energy law; oil and gas law) and Oklahoma Super Lawyers’ list of “Oklahoma Rising Stars.”

 Download Bio (PDF)